Band filling effects on the emergence of magnetic skyrmions: Pd/Fe and Pd/Co bilayers on Ir(111): Results

 \subsection{Phase diagrams and boundaries for the noncollinear textures}

 So far, we have shown that a simple rigid-band-like model can explain the differences in the \textit{ab-initio} $J_{ij}$ and $\vec{D}_{ij}$ parameters of Pd/Fe and Pd/Co bilayers on Ir(111).
-Also, we have shonw that the long-range character of $\vec{D}_{ij}$, specially $D_{y}$, the in-plane (or out-of-plane) preference of the DMI vectors.
+Also, we have demonstrated the long-range character of $\vec{D}_{ij}$, and the in-plane (or out-of-plane) preference of the DMI vectors.
 Now, we apply these parameters we have obtained in the DFT calculations in the ASD simulations, constructing the magnetic configurations for several external magnetic fields ($B$) and temperatures ($T$) conditions.
 Before we discuss our results, however, it is noteworthy that we had to consider not only the first shell of Fe-Fe and Co-Co neighbors in the simulations, but further neighbors to obtain the correct magnetic configurations for Pd/Fe/Ir(111) and Pd/Co/Ir(111), as it will be discussed in Section \ref{sec:boundaries}.
 Concerning Pd/Fe/Ir(111), it was experimentally \cite{Romming2013,Romming2015,Lindner2020} and theoretically \cite{Rozsa2016,Bottcher2018,Bessarab2018,Dupe2014,Simon2014} shown that the system presents a spin-spiral (SS) ground state which evolves to a FM skyrmion lattice (SkL) when an external magnetic field is applied (of $\sim1-1.5$ T), reaching a FM (field-polarized) state for $B\sim2.5-3$ T. However, Pd/Co/Ir(111) presents a single-domain FM state in an applied field of $B=\pm1$ T \cite{Dzemiantsova2012}.
-We explored the ground and excited states (with $B>0$ and $T>0$) of both systems.
+We explored the ground and excited states (with $B>0$ and $T>0$) of both systems, for external magnetic fields applied in the out-of-plane direction.
 In all simulations we considered the \textit{ab-initio} Gilbert damping values of $\alpha_{\textnormal{PdFe}}=0.023$ for Pd/Fe/Ir(111) and $\alpha_{\textnormal{PdCo}}=0.040$ for Pd/Co/Ir(111), obtained with the same method for calculating $\alpha$ in real-space as described in Ref. \cite{Miranda2021}.
 These $\alpha$ values take into account the moment-weighted average of the layer-resolved dampings shown in Table \ref{tab:gilbert-damping} for typical sites in the Fe (or Co) layers \cite{Miranda2021} and typical sites in the correspondent Pd layers.
 For example, $\alpha_{\textnormal{PdCo}}=\frac{m_{s}^{\textnormal{Pd}}\alpha_{\textnormal{Pd}}+m_{s}^{\textnormal{Co}}\alpha_{\textnormal{Co}}}{m_{s}^{\textnormal{Pd}}+m_{s}^{\textnormal{Co}}}$.
+The results presented here are not strictly dependent on the damping parameter choice.
+We note, however, that one should be careful when using the damping values for the investigation of $\alpha$-dependent properties, as the effective $\alpha$ has shown to change when in noncollinear spin environments (such as in Pd/Fe/Ir(111)) \cite{Andre2016,Rozsa2018}.